 Maybe my angst isn’t so much about the words being sung, as it is with what is being implied in our singing, our preaching, our teaching.

 Did you know God wants to see you smile?
 That had to be on His mind when He created the nursery of the Garden of Eden for his babies.
 It’s why he created dancing and swimming and family and pineapple… for your pleasure.
 For when you smile and laugh and play in the human experience God has created for you, He is glorified.
-Yet, we Evangelicals often distance ourselves from the very things God gives us to delight in by making them less important, less worthy, and less holy.
+Yet, we Christians often distance ourselves from the very things God gives us to delight in by making them less important, less worthy, and less holy.
 We’re like a baby tossing away the silver-plated rattle our mother gave us because, on principle, it’s too expensive – when really our mother only wanted to share in our giggles.

 Here’s a quick test: Are any of the following statements true for you?

 Do the above activities fall into some sort of lesser “worldly” category?
 Laughing being the least spiritual, followed by the walk, with child-rearing being the holiest on the list.

 Are you catching my meaning yet?
 “Nothing in this world can satisfy.”
 Well, no wonder we’re so discontent.
 Most of our lives are lived in the “worldly” category.
 When we overlook these ordinary gifts, we overlook hundreds of small, yet deeply satisfying ways to commune with our Creator.

 God created us as sensory beings and placed us in a sense-saturating world.
 God, a spirit being, designed creatures who learned through touch, taste, sound, smell, and sight, and relationships!
 Perhaps the first prayer service was an evening stroll with the Father through Eden discovering the taste of mango and naming porcupines.
 Funny, how the ordinary becomes worship when done in the company of the Divine.

 Here’s another test: How do you respond when you’re complimented?